 KJE-3201 Bioinorganic Chemistry - 10 ECTS

 Admission requires a Bachelor`s degree (180 ECTS) in Chemistry or equivalent.
 A thorough knowledge of elementary university-level organic and inorganic chemistry, corresponding to a grade of C or better in KJE-1002 and KJE-1004, will be assumed, as will a modest exposure to elementary biochemistry and NMR spectroscopy.
-A high level of fluency with basic concepts of organic and inorganic structure and bonding, in particular elementary ligand field theory, and with organic reaction mechanisms will be assumed.
+A reasonable knowledge of elementary ligand field theory and organic reaction mechanisms will be assumed

 Local admission, application code 9371 - singular courses at Master's level.